bd2kccd/causal-web/README.md

 # ccd-web
 CCD web is a Java web-based application that allows users to run causal modeling algorithms on their dataset.
+The Center for Causal Discovery is hosting this application at the Pittsburgh Supercomputing Center and you can access it at [https://dxcvm26.psc.edu/ccd https://dxcvm26.psc.edu/ccd].

+Documentation for using the web application can be found at [http://www.ccd.pitt.edu/wiki/index.php?title=CCD_Web_Application_Quick_Start_and_User_Guide http://www.ccd.pitt.edu/wiki/index.php?title=CCD_Web_Application_Quick_Start_and_User_Guide]

+If you want to host your own hardware, follow the instructions below for configuring, building and installing the application.

 ## Building the software